-A Campus Security Authority (CSA) under the Clery Act is-in addition to all members of the Department of Public Safety and the administrators identified in this report as persons to whom FIT encourages the reporting of crimes and incidents-an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.
+A Campus Security Authority (CSA) under the Clery Act encompasses all members of the Department of Public Safety and the administrators identified in this report as persons to whom FIT encourages the reporting of crimes and incidents.
+These administrators are officials who have significant responsibility for student and campus activities, including, for example, activities related to student housing and student conduct proceedings, and who have the authority and duty to take action or respond to particular issues on behalf of FIT.

-CSAs are identified by FIT and provided with training on their duties.
+CSAs are identified by FIT and are provided with training on their duties.
 CSAs are required to forward reports of Clery Act crimes to Public Safety.
-These reports should be immediately forwarded to Public Safety, because a CSA crime report may be the basis for determining if there is a serious or continuing threat to the safety of the campus community that would require an alert, and the report must be entered in the campus's daily crime log in a timely manner.
+These reports should be immediately forwarded to Public Safety because a CSA crime report may be the basis for determining if there is a serious or continuing threat to the safety of the campus community that would require an alert, and the report must be entered in the campus's daily crime log in a timely manner.
 Public Safety also annually collects statistics from CSAs to ensure that its statistical reporting, as covered later on in this report, is complete.

-Please note that certain professionals at FIT, such as physicians, nurses, and professional counselors, are bound by various state patient confidentiality laws, state privileges, and ethical duties that prevent them from sharing certain information they learn while working within the scope of their licensed duties.1 However, FIT uses its best efforts to collect crime statistics reported to these professionals in a de-identified, anonymized way that strictly maintains patient confidentiality.
+Please note that professional counselors-defined as persons whose official responsibilities include providing mental health counseling to members of the FIT community and who are functioning within the scope of their license or certification-are not CSAs under the Clery Act.
+Accordingly, crimes disclosed to a professional counselor are not required to be reported by FIT.
+However, FIT uses its best efforts to collect crime statistics reported to these professionals in a de-identified, anonymized way that strictly maintains patient confidentiality.
 FIT also encourages these professionals, where appropriate, to advise on other reporting options, including the option to anonymously report crimes for inclusion in Clery Act statistics (described in detail below).